cloudposse/terraform-yaml-config/README.md

 ## Introduction

-The module accepts paths to local or remote YAML configuration files and converts the YAML configs into Terraform lists and maps for consumption in other Terraform modules.
+The module accepts paths to local and remote YAML configuration template files and converts the templates into Terraform lists and maps for consumption in other Terraform modules.

+The module also accepts a map of parameters for interpolation within the YAML config templates.

 ## Usage